HMS Imogen (1805): History

 Imogen shared in the prize money for the Franco-Italian 10-gun brig Carlotta, captured on 10 December 1810.
 Imogen shared the prize money with the actual captor, Belle Poule, and two other vessels.

 On 30 January 1811, Leonidas, Victorious, Belle Poule and Imogen destroyed the Italian man-of-war schooner Leoben.
-Leoben was sailing along the Albanian coast from Venice to Corfu with a cargo of ordnance stores when the British caught her.
+Leoben was sailing along the Albanian coast from Venice to Corfu with a cargo of ordnance when the British caught her.
 She was armed with ten guns and a crew of 60 men.
-Her own crew set her on fire and she subsequently blew up.
+Her crew set her on fire and she subsequently blew up.

 In February 1813, Imogen was still in the Mediterranean and under the command of Lieutenant Charles Taylor (acting).
 Apollo.
 Imogen, and troops captured Augusta and Carzola Islands.
 On 1 February Apollo, Imogen, and Gunboat No. 43, under the command of Mr. Antonio Pardo, sailed to Carzola.
 There Imogen and the gunboat supported an attack by Captain Taylor of Apollo, who commanded a landing party that silenced several sea batteries.
-When the town capitulated the British captured a privateer that had "molested the trade of the Adriatic", and two of her prizes.
-That day the British also captured seven vessels sailing to Ragusa and Cattaro, principally with grain, which was in short supply there.
+When the town capitulated, the British captured a privateer that had "molested the trade of the Adriatic", and two of her prizes.
+That day the British also captured seven vessels sailing to Ragusa and Cattaro, principally carrying cargoes of grain.

 Commander William Bamber was appointed to Imogene on 7 October 1813, on the Clyde.
 In 1815 Lieutenant John Gilmore replaced Bamber.